Saint Edward State Park

 The Grand Dining Hall is unavailable for rental until further notice.

-Picnicking, hiking, soccer, mountain biking, fishing, bicycling, swimming, bird watching, softball, and horse trails can be found in the Holmes Point area.
+- Picnicking, hiking, soccer, mountain biking, fishing, bicycling, swimming, bird watching, softball and horse trails are offered in the Holmes Point area.

 Saint Edward Seminary was the vision of Seattle's first bishop, Edward O'Dea, who successfully moved the Northwest's Catholic Diocese from Vancouver to Seattle.
 By 1896, the Northwest had 46 Catholic churches and fewer than 20 priests.
 Recognizing a need, O'Dea dedicated his life and much of his personal wealth to the establishment of a seminary.
 During the Great Depression, he raised $100,000 to build the seminary, and the diocese secured a loan for $200,000, a remarkable feat at the time.
 He hired renowned Seattle architect John Graham to design the building and site, which was completed between February and September of 1931.
 The seminary was blessed by the pope, and it soon grew from a six-year "minor" seminary to a 12-year "major" seminary.
 Saint Edward was the first fully-accredited seminary in the United States.
 The school outgrew its capacity and required outbuildings to be constructed over the years.

 Saint Edward closed in 1976 due to declining enrollment and State Parks acquired the building and site in 1977.
 Several of the later buildings were acquired by Bastyr College in 2005.
 A 2016 agreement between State Parks and Daniels Realty will allow for the seminary building's restoration.